 My father, John Boyd, was an architect in Palo Alto, CA.

 This blue print was not his.
-Now they are rarely used, but I can remember the smell as they would come off the machine.
+Now they are rarely used, but I can remember the smell in his office as they would come off the machine.
 He didn’t see walls.
 A building could be right there in front of him and all he could see were possibilities.
 I’ve tried to carry this approach into law.
 It’s not easy, many lawyers look at the design of the law the way many subdivision designers look at building: repetition, not imagination.

 When Eleanor Roosevelt was asked about what qualities she looked for in people, one of them was imagination.
-I agree.
-Then throw in a view to future.
+Unite looks for people with imagination.
 What will humanity become?
 Well, that depends on the future we imagine and the blueprint we create to build that future.
-You guessed it — that blueprint is Unite for Rights and a Global Bill of Rights.
+Unite for Rights and a Global Bill of Rights is such a blueprint.
 The society it creates is as tangible as the house built by this blueprint.

 Too often the discussion about human rights is what are they?
 What rights are we born with?
 It becomes an endless circle of discussion and those who resist enforceable rights goad others into this discussion.
 What rights are inherent in being human?
 The answer is none.
 We are not born with rights.
 We are born into societies where they either tell the story of rights, or they don’t.

 For many within the human rights community this is blaspheme.
 They like their story of rights being inherent in human beings so much, that they like to assume it as a given.